 On Terceira, a car can also make a big difference

-Understanding where the weather is better only becomes truly useful if you are free to switch macro-area.
+Understanding where the weather is better only becomes truly useful if you are free to switch areas.
 That is why, in many cases, having a car remains one of the keys to making better use of the island.

 Combine it with other useful guides